HOW TO NAVIGATE THIS PROJECT WEBSITE

 The project team received great input from the public on our online survey.
 Full results from the survey can be found below (under "Available Presentations and Downloads").
 Overall, the 500 people that responded would like the following top five features:

 - Improved boat ramp

 ECONOMIC ANALYSIS AND FEASIBILITY STUDY

-The Economic Analysis and Feasibility Study is well on its way.
-This will inform the most appropriate site elements and activities that will generate revenue and economic impacts for the area.
+The Economic Analysis and Feasibility Study is now available for public review.
+The Economic Analysis and Feasibility Study informs the most appropriate site elements and activities that will generate revenue and economic impacts for the area.
 Key progress includes:

 - In September 2020, baseline economic data was collected from state and federal agencies and published reports.

 - In October 2020, the data was reviewed for capacity and trends in commercial and recreational sectors at the zip-code, county, and state levels.

 - Commercial seafood

 - In November 2020, the baseline data was used to construct a decision support model.